ni/nimi-python/docs/nidcpower/class.rst

         .. note:: The channel must be enabled for the specified current limit to take effect.
-Refer to the
+Refer to the :py:attr:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.